 The season was a landmark one for Wigan Athletic, as they won the FA Cup for the first time after a shock 1-0 win over Man City at Wembley Stadium, but manager Roberto Martinez could not stop the Latics from dropping to the Championship after eight consecutive campaigns in the top flight.

-Wigan were joined in the relegation zone by newly promoted Reading and Queens Park Rangers, both of whom were consigned to the drop when they played out a 0-0 draw in April.
+Wigan were joined in the bottom three by promoted Reading and Queens Park Rangers, both of whom were consigned to the drop when they played out a 0-0 draw in April.